-The good news is that mobility technology makes it possible to keep both sustainability and goals consumer trust in check.
+The good news is that mobility technology makes it possible to keep both sustainability goals and consumer trust in check.

 “Private companies thrive by putting on other hats and knowing what their customers need and want,” Logan says.

-Case in point: mobility innovations like electric vehicles, car sharing, and ride-hailing have always been rooted in consumer preferences for convenience and safety.
+Case in point: sustainable mobility innovations like electric vehicles, car sharing, and ride-hailing have always been rooted in consumer preferences for convenience and safety.
 Out of the 63% of consumers who want to commute with a personal car, more than half want a fully electric, plug-in hybrid, or hybrid vehicle.

 Many mobility software work with public agencies to integrate their solutions into local infrastructure and communities.
 Public agencies benefit from this collaboration too, rallying innovative partners to provide consumer-focused resources and expertise.

 But to maximize these partnerships and build a reliable sustainable mobility plan, mobility data must be shared with minimal friction and fragmentation.